umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

     ==28587==    by 0x80489B3: main (palindrome_test.c:68)
 ```

-This tells you that 18 bytes were lost, and that were allocated by
+This tells you that:

+- 18 bytes were lost, and that
-`calloc` (the top line of the trace), which was called on line 12 of
+- they were allocated by `calloc` (the top line of the trace),
+- which was called on line 12 of
 `palindrome.c` in the function `str_reverse` (next to top line of the
+trace), etc.

-trace), etc. Note that this tells you where the lost bytes were
+Note that this tells you where the lost bytes were
 *allocated*, which doesn't always tell you much about where they should
 be *freed*, as that's going to depend on how they're used after they're
 allocated.